 Work faster and safer on untested code with Overcommitting

-Get this comic in SVG + high-res PNG by subscribing to my weekly newsletter at the bottom of this post 👇
+Get this comic in SVG + high-res PNG by subscribing to my monthly newsletter at the bottom of this post 👇

 I’m sure you’ve got into this paradox:

 - People tell you to write tests before you refactor, so you know if you break something